-Stalling, I asked, “Where’re we going?”
+Stalling, she asked, “Where are we going?”

 “Why we’re taking you to the Hilton Albuquerque.”
 The man snickered.

-“Where?”
-I asked, nerves getting to me.
+“Where?” she asked, nerves getting to her.

 “Where do ya think we take juvenile delinquents who steal twelve-thousand dollars worth of valuables and destroy a business just for fun?”

-I wasn’t a criminal.
+She wasn’t a criminal.

-What had I done to end up here?
-What was this place?
+What had she done to end up here?

-One of the two doors to the room opened and three people entered.
-Elders.
+Three people entered.
+More elders.
 Two men and a woman.
 The woman and one of the men appeared to be around thirty years old.
-The other man had aged maybe twenty more years based on the gray in his hair and deep grooves on his face.
+The other male elder appeared to have aged at least twenty more years based on the gray in his hair and deep grooves on his face.

 Correction.
 They weren’t elders.

-I’d heard them called adults.
-Sounded so out of place.
+She’d heard them called adults.

 “I’m Dr. Maxwell,” the oldest man said as he folded his flabby body into a seat behind a large table.